NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Server Cookie and should be registered alongside the Server Cookie.
 In subsequent queries to the Server with that Server Cookie, the socket MUST be bound to the Client IP address that was also used (and registered) when it received the Server Cookie.
-Failure to bind must result in a new Client Cookie, which, for the method described in this section means a new Client Secret.
+Failure to bind must result in a new Client Cookie.

 # Constructing a Server Cookie {#serverCookie}